 One of the things I want to focus on for year two is finding more like minded mamas in my neighborhood for playdates.

-Don’t forget about yourself.
 Whatever beauty regimen you had before the baby, it is important to keep it.
 It will take a while before your body is back to normal, so anything and everything you can do to feel good about the skin you are in, do it.
 The baby will be fine.
-Go get your nails done.
-Go do your hair.
-Go get your eyelashes and go get that wax.
+Go get your nails done, do your hair, splurge on eyelashes and a wax.
 Also, get out of those yoga pants and get excited about new clothes and makeup.

-Accept Help.
-I have an amazing partner, who is incredibly hands on and super helpful.
+have an amazing partner, who is incredibly hands on and super helpful.
 He stays with the baby so I can get a break, exercise and do whatever else I need to.
 But, he also works 40+ hours a week and deserves to have a break.
 If family is not near or it’s not ideal to have family stay with a baby, find a babysitter or a nanny.
 I just found one, and I probably should have done it 6 months ago.
 She will be coming once a week for 4 hours, and I am already fantasizing about all the things I am going to do with that precious alone time.
-Maybe nap.
-Maybe read.
-Maybe food shop alone, or bathe?

-Motherhood has been the most challenging and rewarding journey, and I wouldn’t trade this ride for anything else in the world.
-What I learned in my first year of being a mama will also help me grow as a person.
+The first year of motherhood has been the most challenging and rewarding journey, and I wouldn’t trade this ride for anything else in the world.
+What I learned in my first year of being a mother will also help me grow as a person.
 I need to work on my patience and a ton of habits I don’t want to pass on to baby.